adamstephensen/adamstephensen.blog/_posts/2022-03/2022-03-21-tomorrows-everyday-impossibilities.md

 Astronomy is about imagination, science, exploration and discovery.

 I don't have one particular field of astronomy that I find the most fascinating.
 Rather it is the exploration, the innovation and the discovery that inspires me.
 I sat transfixed with my daughter as we watched the Curiosity Rover's seven minutes of terror.
 I was overjoyed when Ingenuity successfully made its first flight.
-I am constantly amazed as new astronomical discoveries are published like the first isolated black hole to be discovered in interstellar space (Wilkins, 2022).
+I am constantly amazed as new astronomical discoveries are published like the [first isolated black hole to be discovered in interstellar space](https://www.newscientist.com/article/2307246-first-truly-isolated-black-hole-detected-in-interstellar-space/).

 What I love about Astronomy is exploring the big dark holes in our current understanding of how the Universe works, and the potential impossibilities that those tunnels may lead to.
 Could a better understanding of relativity and the nature of the fabric of the universe enable faster than light travel?
 What will a better understanding of black holes and dark energy yield?
 Will we discover life beyond our solar system?
 The more I study Astronomy, the more opportunities for amazing discoveries I find.

 The promise of Astronomy is tomorrow's everyday impossibilities.

 It's a privilege to be able to participate in that journey.